NYC Screener Cheat Sheet

 - Make sure orientation captain duties are covered – all screeners should know how to perform that function for the regional captains in a pinch.

-- The NYC Volunteer Engagement Team owns the orientation sign-up sheet and will update them on the day of orientation.
+- The NYC Volunteer Engagement Team owns the orientation campaign and will update attendance on the day of orientation.

 - Designate alternate orientation captain and train/be-trained in day after orientation duties if captain will be out of office.